bcgov/bc-econ-status-indices/README.md

 ### Usage

-The source .csv files are tidied anonymized individual and family income tax data that are placed in the `input-data` sub-folder.
+The source .csv files are tidied anonymized individual and family income tax data that are placed in the `input-data` subfolder.

-The codes for economic indices and visualization of data are in `R` sub-folder.
+The codes for economic indices and visualization of data are in `R` subfolder.

-Generated graphs are stored in `output-data` subfolder.
+Generated graphs and data aggregates can be stored in `output-data` subfolder.

-Insights developed from analyses of data tables are provided in rmd format in  `docs` folder.
+Insights developed from analyses of data tables and references are provided in rmd format in  `docs` subfolder.

 ### Getting Help or Reporting an Issue